Security Considerations in AI-Robotics: A Survey of Current Methods, Challenges, and Opportunities: Attack Surfaces

 Physical attacks involve the act of physically manipulating hardware or components with the aim of either disrupting its normal functioning or obtaining unauthorized access.
 For example, tampering, destruction, removal, theft, or manipulation of embedded sensors disrupt the perception of robotic systems.
 Humanoid and social robots that interact with human counterparts are susceptible to these attacks, as evidenced by the authors in \cite{oruma2022systematic}.
 On the other hand, hardware-level trojans presented in \cite{bhunia2014hardware} can manipulate physical components such as integrated circuits and cause robotic systems to malfunction abruptly.

 {Over the next few paragraphs, we will investigate an array of attack vectors encompassing techniques like jamming and spoofing in relation to input sensors.
-Our analysis will also extend to how these vectors influence the \textit{perception layer} (see Figure \ref{fig:generic}) within hybrid AI-Robotics systems architecture.}
+Our analysis will also extend to how these vectors influence the perception layer within hybrid AI-Robotics systems architecture.}

-\textit{Perception} layer is the first component of AI-Robotics architecture (see Section \ref{section_perception}).
-It serves as a vital pillar in AI-Robotics systems, utilizing an array of sensors such as \textit{cameras, Light Detection And Ranging (LiDAR), radar, Global Positioning System (GPS)}, and \textit{Inertial Measurement Unit (IMU)} among others, to comprehend and navigate intricate environments.
-These sensors constitute physical devices, and any attempts to compromise their integrity fall within the realm of physical attacks, as elaborated in Section \ref{survey_approach} of our taxonomy.
+The perception layer is the first component of AI-Robotics architecture.
+It serves as a vital pillar in AI-Robotics systems, utilizing an array of {proprioceptive and exteroceptive sensors.
+Proprioceptive sensors such as Inertial Measurement Unit (IMU), Global Positioning System (GPS), encoders, etc. are responsible for measuring values internal to the robotic system and exteroceptive sensors such as cameras, Light Detection And Ranging (LiDAR), radar, and others, are responsible for collecting information regarding the robot's environment.
+These sensors' information is utilized to comprehend and operate through the environments.} These sensors constitute physical devices, and any attempts to compromise their integrity fall within the realm of physical attacks, as elaborated in our taxonomy.
 They play a pivotal role in enabling AI-Robotics systems to create a comprehensive world model, facilitating collision avoidance, precise path and trajectory planning, and accurate location mapping.
 However, the perception layer becomes a natural target for adversaries, who aim to tamper with or compromise the quality of sensor data \cite{deng2021deep}.
 Manipulation of sensor data affects the integrity and reliability of the perception process, thereby degrading the performance of the navigation and planning layers, and ultimately influencing the behaviors in the control layer. {A summary of the attack surface, affected sensors, attack summary, and proposed defensive strategies can be found in Table \ref{table:Attack_sensors_}}.

+In the realm of adversarial attacks, adversaries can engage in various tactics such as {jamming, spoofing, manipulating, or software vulnerability exploitation for proprioceptive and exteroceptive input sensors, causing disruptions, impairments, and deceptions that hinder the accurate perception of the environment by these sensors.}